 S.B.
-No. 1862 amends the Texas Election Code to enhance the voter registration process, particularly for applicants with previous residences outside the state.
-The bill requires that voter registration applications include the applicant's previous address, specifically stating the address, city, and county where the applicant formerly resided.
-Additionally, it mandates that if an applicant's previous residence was outside Texas, the voter registrar must document the applicant's full legal name, date of birth, current address, and previous address.
+No. 1862 amends the Election Code to enhance the process of voter registration, particularly for applicants with previous residences outside of Texas.
+The bill modifies Section 13.002(c) by requiring that voter registration applications include the address, including the city and county, where the applicant formerly resided, replacing the previous requirement for just the location description.
+Additionally, it introduces new subsections to Section 13.072, mandating that if an applicant's previous residence was outside Texas, the voter registrar must document the applicant's full legal name, date of birth, current address, and previous address.

-Furthermore, the bill establishes a monthly reporting requirement where the voter registrar must compile and submit data on applicants to the secretary of state.
-This data includes the applicant's full legal name, date of birth, social security number, driver's license number, current address, and previous address.
+Furthermore, the bill requires the voter registrar to compile this data and submit it to the secretary of state at least once a month.
+The transmitted data must include specific identifiers such as the applicant's full legal name, date of birth, social security number, driver's license number, current address, and previous address.
 The secretary of state is then tasked with notifying the appropriate voter registrar about voters who may need to be removed from the registration list based on their previous residence.
-The provisions of this act will take effect on September 1, 2025.
+This act is set to take effect on September 1, 2025.

 Statutes affected: